kimdaebeom/kimdaebeom/README.md

 <!--</p>-->

 - 👯 I majored in autonomous vehicle and IT convergence at Kookmin University.
-- 🔭 I’m currently working on KAIST URL Internship.
+- 🔭 I’m currently working on KAIST URL(Urban Robotics Lab.)
+Internship.
 - 🌱 I’m currently learning LiDAR based SLAM.
 <!--
 **kimdaebeom/kimdaebeom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.